Changelog

 config forwarding

-option src lan_bat0_1
+option src iot

-then another one for the iot
+and another for the guest network:

 config zone

-option name lan_bat0_2
+option name guest

-list network 'lan_bat0_2'
+list network 'guest'

 option output ACCEPT